 It is of great insignificance that you learn about e-commerce as soon as possible because it has grown by a whopping 300% over the past years with a revenue of 700 billion dollars in the US just last year.

-Since e-commerce tends to have far less costs than brick-and-mortar setups, giving your business an online component doesn’t have to be an uncertain investment and most of the time it would be much better than opening another storefront if you feel that that’s something you could easily waste money on.
+Since e-commerce tends to have far fewer costs than brick-and-mortar setups, giving your business an online component doesn’t have to be an uncertain investment and most of the time it would be much better than opening another storefront if you feel that that’s something you could easily waste money on.

 Why does it cost much less to run an online store rather than a regular storefront?
 Here are a few important things to note: